Profit From Turbo Poker Tournaments Today,

 With The Ultimate Guide And Strategy Primer For Fans Of Turbo Poker Tournaments Online!

 Turbo Poker Tournaments have been around for several years.
-However in 2011/12 they have started to gain a much bigger following – in fact Pokerstars have recently announced a bunch more guaranteed events to fill demand in the form of their 'Hot Turbos'.
+However a few years ago they have started to gain a much bigger following – in fact Pokerstars have recently announced a bunch more guaranteed events to fill demand in the form of their 'Hot Turbos'.
 This page is your complete guide to Turbo Poker Tournaments – from the smallest buy-ins to the biggest.

 First up a definition of the Turbo Poker tournaments… since different sites call them different names.
 The key distinction is between 'normal' turbos, with 5 to 10 minute blind levels and 'hyper' or 'super' turbos which often have short-stacks and 2 to 5 minute blinds.
 The type of turbo we are covering here starts with 1500 to 3000 chips and has a little scope for play before the increases in blinds put pressure on the players – hyper turbos are covered elsewhere here at SNG Planet.